shawnbot/remark-fenced-props/README.md

 ```
 ````

-:warning: **This is really just a proof of concept, and can only be used in Node because it uses `vm` to execute the expressions.**
+:warning: **This is really just a proof of concept, and can only be used in Node because it uses `vm` to execute the expressions in a sandbox.**

 The above example parses into the JSON below, with the `code` node's `props` attribute set to the parsed values: